Someone Else's Life

 A sign that said, “Willerby 3” beckoning him home.

-He knew his house by the ornamental bay trees on either side of the door, a wedding present from his wife’s parents.
+One cold evening Neil arrived at a detached cottage he knew it to be his by the ornamental bay trees on either side of the door, a wedding present from his wife’s parents.

 Emma.